Obama announces 'understanding' with China's Xi on cyber theft but remains wary

 As the two leaders spoke, dozens of pro- and anti-Xi protesters gathered near the White House grounds, waving flags, beating drums and shouting slogans.

-U.S. and Chinese officials sought to cast their talks in a favorable light by showcasing at least one area of cooperation – the global fight against climate change.
+U.S. and Chinese officials sought to cast their talks in a favourable light by showcasing at least one area of cooperation – the global fight against climate change.

 As part of their agreement, Xi announced that China, the world's biggest emitter of greenhouse gases, will launch a national carbon cap-and-trade system in 2017 to help contain the country's emissions.